-Factors that may increase the risk of complications include:
+Things that may raise the risk of problems are:

 What to Expect

 Prior to Procedure

 Description of the Procedure

-During an arthroplasty, part of the bones on both sides of the middle toe joint may be removed.
+- Joint arthroplasty —Part of the bones on both sides of the middle toe joint may be removed.
 This will allow the toe to uncurl.

 The incision will be closed with stitches.
-Dressings will be applied to hold the toe in proper position.
+A bandage will be placed over it.

 How Long Will It Take?

-This depends on the procedure and the number of toes corrected.
+It depends on the method used and the number of toes corrected.

 Will It Hurt?

 At the Hospital

-During your stay, the hospital staff will take steps to reduce your chance of infection such as:
+During your stay, staff will take steps to lower your chance of infection, such as:

 Call Your Doctor

-In case of an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 The American Orthopaedic Society for Sports Medicine